The Best Infant Car Seats of 2025

 Babylist is the expert in baby; we know baby gear inside and out.
 We talk with parents face-to-face in our showroom and on our user panels and hear from thousands annually via our Best Baby Products online survey.
 We know what items millions of expecting parents are adding to their baby registries.

-As Babylist’s gear editor, I’ve personally tested and reviewed dozens of infant car seats.
-I also have over a decade of hands-on car seat experience as a mom of two boys, ages 10 and two.
-I drew on both roles as I compiled this best infant car seat list.
-I also spoke to two Child Passenger Safety technicians (CPSTs, who are trained car seat experts): Rebekah Kimminau, founder of The Baby Gear Consultant, and Samantha Taylor of Mama Knows Car Seats.
-I interviewed Joe Colella, Director of Child Passenger Safety at the Juvenile Products Manufacturers Association and 2020 Child Passenger Safety Hall of Fame Inductee, a leading industry voice on quality and safety for baby and children’s products.
-I also tapped car seat data and feedback from thousands of parents through Babylist’s annual Best Baby Products survey of over 6,000 Babylist users and talked to real parents at Babylist for their input.
+Expert interviews.
+I spoke to several experts while researching and writing this guide, including two other CPSTs: Rebekah Kimminau, founder of The Baby Gear Consultant, and Samantha Taylor of Mama Knows Car Seats.
+I also interviewed Joe Colella, Director of Child Passenger Safety at the Juvenile Products Manufacturers Association and 2020 Child Passenger Safety Hall of Fame Inductee, a leading industry voice on quality and safety for baby and children’s products.

 How We Judged